minagawah/react-widget-airport/README.md

   },
 ```

-In the above I have two entries, but this is not necessary.
-Along with the main bundle,
+I have 2 entries in the above, but you can only have 1.
-I just needed another bundle output for
+I need another for `SharedWorker` (for caller to send message to the widget).
-`SharedWorker` for messaging between the starter and the widget (to dynamically update props).

-If you were to output only 1 bundle, you would do:
+To output only 1, you would do:

 ```js
   entry: './src/index.jsx',